 - 51+ years 4,700 mg

-Kidney Failure Causes High Potassium
+Kidney Failure and High Potassium

 Kidney failure will indeed cause high potassium.
 Let me explain why.
 When a person has kidney failure, toxins are unable to clear the body completely.